-Some additional command-line tools that I use to install and use on my text client Systems
+Some additional command-line tools that I use to install and use on my text client Systems.
+Initially here were not listed commands that are shipped with every Linux, but the additional tools I install in every Workstation or Server.

 To stress a Web Server